The pink Rockrose on Kefalonia

 As a medical plant, the pink Cistus incanus is the desired flower to collect on Kefalonia.
 In 1999 it was chosen as the European plant of the year.
 The reason: It seems that this species of Cistus is a powerful weapon against a number of diseases due to the plant’s high level of polyphenols.
 Polyphenols help the body fight against the so-called free radicals that can contribute to causing cancer or heart disease.

 It was found that Cistus incanus have more polyphenols than almost any other plant in Europe.
 This little flower is an all-rounder.
-It is said to have anti-bacterial, anti-viral and even anti-fungal abilities as well as helping the immune system against allergies.
-You can drink it as tea or use a concentrated tea to treat skin irritations or injuries.
+It is said to have anti-bacterial, anti-viral, and even anti-fungal abilities as well as helping the immune system against allergies.
+You can drink it as tea or use concentrated tea to treat skin irritations or injuries.

 After collection, the Cistus is taken home and either placed on a clean sheet in the shade or hung upside down on a clothesline to dry for a few days in the breeze.

-And then the pleasant part begins for the tea lovers and an act of self discipline for coffee fans: brew the tea and drink it.
+And then the pleasant part begins for the tea lovers and an act of self-discipline for coffee fans: brew the tea and drink it.

-How to prepare the Cistus tea
+How to prepare the Rockrose tea

 For the tea lovers: Enjoy!

 For the coffee fans: Close your eyes and think of … your health.